 Cost to NHS: £ 6,599,771

-Dihydrocodeine is another opioid analgesic, which is related to codeine.
+Dihydrocodeine is another opioid analgesic that is related to Codeine.
 Dihydrocodeine is only available on prescription.
 Dihydrocodeine comes only in the form of 30mg tablets.

 - the volume of prescriptions: 1,332,513